Hitanshu08/percy-ecomm/backend/README.md

 ## Database

-The application uses MongoDB with the following collections:
+The application uses MySQL with SQLAlchemy models:

-- `users`: User accounts and profiles
+- `users` table: User accounts and profiles (JSON fields for `services`, `notifications`, `profile`)
-- `services`: Available services and accounts
+- `services` table: Available services and their `accounts` JSON
-- `refresh_tokens`: JWT refresh tokens
+- `refresh_tokens` table: Stored refresh tokens

-Sample data is automatically initialized on startup.
+Tables are auto-created and sample data is seeded on startup if empty.

 ## API Endpoints